ItsNotSoftware/ARcane/README.md

 ## Integration into Your Project

 ARcane provides a standalone application with its own `main()` function.
-To embed ARcane within your own project, derive from the `ARcane::Application` class and override the `Run()` method with your custom logic.
+To embed ARcane within your own project, derive from the `ARcane::Application` class.

 ```cpp
 #include "ARcane.hpp" // If ARcane is used as a submodule